 Unfortunately, we cannot accept connection issues as a reason to protest a race result.
 In addition to this, collisions in race cannot be avoided given the nature of the race, therefore, no protests will be accepted for this reason (aside from deliberate collisions such as racing backwards around the course).
 We will do all we can to minimise connection issues as well as collisions but unfortunately given the nature and the state of the game we understand that this may not always be possible.

-A link to a protest submission form will be provided on the Crux Cup website/subreddit (and also provided on request) which will include the following details that will need filled in by the racer:
+A link to a protest submission form will be provided on the Crux Cup Discord on request which will include the following details that will need filled in by the racer:

 Once submitted, the protest will be reviewed by three members of the organising committee with the official of the race present.
 In the case of preliminary races, this will occur 1-2 days later.
 In the case of races held in a finals series the protest will be heard the same day.
 A result of protest will provided to racer who filed the protest and if necessary to other racers in the event.

 The result of the protest will include: